awsdocs/amazon-fsx-lustre-user-guide/doc_source/exporting-files-hsm.md

 # Exporting files using HSM commands<a name="exporting-files-hsm"></a>

 **Note**
-To export changes in your Amazon FSx for Lustre file system's data and metadata to its durable data repository on Amazon S3, use the approach described in [Using data repository tasks to export data and metadata changes](export-data-repo-task.md)\.
+To export changes in your Amazon FSx for Lustre file system's data and metadata to its durable data repository on Amazon S3, use the approach described in [Using Data Repository Tasks to Export Data and Metadata Changes](export-data-repo-task.md)\.

 To export an individual file to your data repository and verify that the file has successfully been exported to your data repository, you can run the commands shown following\.
 A return value of `NOOP` indicates that the file has successfully been exported\.